jpgallagher/TypeInference/README.md

 ?- types(+Filename,TypeDefs,Signatures)
 ```

-To run a number of tests, type
+To run a number of tests (assuming Test folder is at the same level as program), type

 ```
 ?- test.